 NNNCo, licensed telecommunications carrier and LoRaWAN® network operator, today announced a partnership with Digital Matter, global leaders in GPS and IoT hardware development.
-Through the partnership, Digital Matter’s range of battery-powered GPS tracking devices are now N-Tick Certified and available for use on the NNNCo IoT Network across Australia.
+Through the partnership, Digital Matter’s range of battery-powered GPS tracking devices are now N-Tick Approved and available for use on the NNNCo IoT Network across Australia.

 Digital Matter’s range of LoRaWAN battery-powered GPS tracking devices are optimized for low-power operations, low latency, and global adaptability, suited for a wide range of asset tracking and management applications.

-In addition to N-Tick Certification, Digital Matter’s battery-powered Oyster GPS is also LoRaWAN® Certified (CM), ensuring businesses can confidently deploy devices knowing they are thoroughly tested and validated for operation by the LoRa Alliance® and NNNCo.
+In addition to N-Tick Approval, Digital Matter’s battery-powered Oyster GPS is also LoRaWAN® Certified (CM), ensuring businesses can confidently deploy devices knowing they are thoroughly tested and validated for operation by the LoRa Alliance® and NNNCo.

 “Digital Matter’s asset tracking devices are certified and ready to deploy at scale for asset tracking and logistics applications on our enterprise-grade LoRaWAN networks,” said Rob Zagarella, CEO, NNNCo.